 What is osteoarthritis?

 OA is a chronic, progressive disease that causes deterioration of the joint cartilage and the formation of new bone (bone spurs) at the edges of the joints.
-Cartilage and synovial fluid are meant to provide a smooth, low friction transition between the ends of bones.
+Cartilage and synovial fluid are meant to provide a smooth, low-friction transition between the ends of bones.
 When cartilage loses its elasticity and wears down, joint movement becomes less smooth.
-Eventually cartilage can completely erode and the opposing bone ends can rub together.
-This leads to pain that may be intermittent or chronic, to stiffness in the morning and after rest, to small pieces of bone and fragments of cartilage in the remaining synovial fluid, and to a loss of mobility.
+Eventually, cartilage can completely erode and the opposing bone ends rub together.
+This leads to joint pain that may be intermittent or chronic, to stiffness in the morning and after rest, to small pieces of bone and fragments of cartilage in the remaining synovial fluid, and to a loss of coordination, posture, and mobility.